Financial Aid Office

 An Area of Study is an academic discipline that resembles a Major or Minor at Liberty University.
 What makes an Area of Study different from a Major or Minor is that there are no specific course requirements.
 You can choose to take any course that is required in the corresponding Area of Study, but you can have more flexibility as to which courses you take, as long as you meet the prerequisite requirements.

 How many Areas of Study can I have in my major?

 You must have at least two Areas of Study that total 45 credits or, you can choose three Areas of Study and they will be 15 credits each.

 What areas of study are offered 100% online, and what courses can I take in those areas of study?

 Specialized Areas of Study can be completed 100% online through Liberty and require a minimum of 9 credits of upper-level courses.
-For information on what those areas of study are and the specific courses that will fit into them, please visit our Degree Options and Courses page.
+For information on what those areas of study are and the specific courses that will fit into them, please visit our Areas of Study page.

 How does my transfer credit apply to areas of study?

 General Areas of Study can be 100% transferred and do not have a specific number of upper-level courses required.